phossa2/config/README.md

   Usually application running environment is different on different servers.
-A good practice is setting environment in a `.env` file somewhere on the host, and put all configuration files in one central `config/` dir.
+A good practice is setting environment in a `.env` file somewhere on the host, and put all configuration files in one central `config/` directory.

   A sample `.env` file,